tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Dec 13 2007

-Therese Ondricka (a 18-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Therese Ondricka (a 18-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Therese Ondricka had extensive experience in preaching her views to theists.
 She was not afraid.
 As Therese Ondricka entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Therese Ondricka used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.